ANTHONY LISTER: OUIJA LOWBROW ART

 “More directly, I would like to be invited to install large-scale bronzes in the public domain.”

-DT 500 ZINE: – What are you looking forward to?
+DT 500 ZINE: – What forthcoming ventures and aspirations are you most eagerly anticipating in the near future?

-ANTHONY: – After my Ouija board show next week I will be doing some public commissions and then traveling to Europe for a residency later this year, a show in London and in France are planned.
-My website is expanding, I’m moving studio, there a movie being made, and I’m working with holographic.
+ANTHONY: After my Ouija board show next week, I will do some public commissions and then travel to Europe for a residency later this year; a show in London and France is planned.
+My website is expanding, I’m moving studio, a movie is being made, and I’m working with holographic.
 That will keep me busy.

 ANTHONY LISTER: